hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 Servers that implement AU Core Profile Only Support:
 - **SHALL** be able to populate all profile elements that are mandatory and/or labelled *Must Support* as defined by that profile's StructureDefinition.
-- **SHALL** specify the full capability details from the AU Core CapabilityStatement it claims to implement, including declaring support for an AU Core profile by including its canonical URL in the server's `CapabilityStatement.rest.resource.supportedProfile` element
+- **SHALL** specify the full capability details from the AU Core CapabilityStatement it claims to implement, including declaring support for an AU Core profile by including its canonical URL in the server's `CapabilityStatement.rest.resource.profile` or `CapabilityStatement.rest.resource.supportedProfile` element

 **Declaring Conformance**